PVMA Press

 DJ PUMA CHANCE TRAHAN

-Today we’d like to introduce you to (DJ PVMA) Chance Trahan.
+Today we’d like to introduce you to (DJPVMA) Chance Trahan.

 Hi Chance, can you start by introducing yourself?
 We’d love to learn more about how you got to where you are today.